METAcraft-KTH/METAcraft-info-commands/README.md

-The display value can either be [raw JSON text](https://minecraft.wiki/w/Raw_JSON_text_format), or it can be a json node containing the `message` field which is [raw JSON text](https://minecraft.wiki/w/Raw_JSON_text_format) and an optional `sub-commands` which contains a map of subcommands in the same format.
+The display value can either be [raw JSON text](https://minecraft.wiki/w/Raw_JSON_text_format), or it can be a json node containing the `message` field which is [raw JSON text](https://minecraft.wiki/w/Raw_JSON_text_format) and an optional `subCommands` which contains a map of sub-commands in the same format.

 A default config file will be generated with a few examples.